History of Rome: Break with Constantinople and formation of the Papal States

 In 727, Pope Gregory II refused to accept the decrees of Emperor Leo III, which promoted the Emperor's iconoclasm.
 Leo reacted first by trying in vain to abduct the Pontiff, and then by sending a force of Ravennate troops under the command of the Exarch Paulus, but they were pushed back by the Lombards of Tuscia and Benevento.
 Byzantine general Eutychius sent west by the Emperor successfully captured Rome and restored it as a part of the empire in 728.

 On 1 November 731, a council was called in St. Peter's by Gregory III to excommunicate the iconoclasts.
 The Emperor responded by confiscating large Papal estates in Sicily and Calabria and transferring areas previously ecclesiastically under the Pope to the Patriarch of Constantinople.
 Despite the tensions Gregory III never discontinued his support to the imperial efforts against external threats.

 In this period the Lombard kingdom revived under the leadership of King Liutprand.
 In 730, he razed the countryside of Rome to punish the Pope, who had supported Duke Transamund II of Spoleto.
 Though still protected by his massive walls, the Pope could do little against the Lombard king, who managed to ally himself with the Byzantines.
 Other protectors were now needed.
 Gregory III was the first Pope to ask for concrete help from the Frankish Kingdom, then under the command of Charles Martel (739).

 Liutprand's successor Aistulf was even more aggressive.
 He conquered Ferrara and Ravenna, ending the Exarchate of Ravenna.
-Rome seemed his next victim.
+Rome seemed to be his next victim.
 In 754, Pope Stephen II went to France to name Pippin the Younger, king of the Franks, as patricius Romanorum, i.e. protector of Rome.
-In the August of that year the King and Pope together crossed back the Alps and defeated Aistulf at Pavia.
+In August that year, the King and Pope together crossed back the Alps and defeated Aistulf at Pavia.
 When Pippin went back to St. Denis however, Aistulf did not keep his promises, and in 756 besieged Rome for 56 days.
 The Lombards returned north when they heard news of Pippin again moving to Italy.
 This time he agreed to give the Pope the promised territories, and the Papal States were born.

 In 771 the new King of the Lombards, Desiderius, devised a plot to conquer Rome and seize Pope Stephen III during a feigned pilgrimage within its walls.
 His main ally was one Paulus Afiarta, chief of the Lombard party within the city.
 He conquered Rome in 772 but angered Charlemagne.
 However the plan failed, and Stephen's successor, Pope Hadrian I called Charlemagne against Desiderius, who was finally defeated in 773.
 The Lombard Kingdom was no more, and now Rome entered into the orbit of a new, greater political institution.

 Numerous remains from this period, along with a museum devoted to Medieval Rome, can be seen at Crypta Balbi in Rome.